lchsam/FindLaundryInfo/README.md

 # FindLaundryInfo
-## Python 3.6
+### Python 3.6
+### Objective
-FindLaundryInfo is a script that retrieves Laundry data regarding washing and drying machines being used.
+FindLaundryInfo is a script that retrieves Laundry data regarding washing and drying machines being used (how many laundry machines are open).
 This is all done through the UMass Laundry Tracker.
+### Why?
 This script is written in part of a data analysis project that looks at washing, and drying machine usage data and analyze the habits of college students across campus.

-What the output looks like:
+UMass Laundry Tracker has information on all laundry rooms and their respective washing and drying machines.
+By using this information and retrieving it in a timely fashion, we can construct a data model that predicts habits of different dormitories across the UMass campus.
+With enough information, we can predict:
+* Broken Laundry Machines
+* Population
+* Events correlated with Laundry

+### Sample Output
 ```
 ------------------------------------
    Res.Hall        Washer   Dryer